Voter Education Fund

 A government, philanthropic and community partnership to remove barriers to voting in diverse communities.

 King County Elections and Seattle Foundation will award a total of $460,000 in grants to community-based organizations to provide either an ongoing campaign or events focused on one or more of the following:

 - Voter education or outreach informing underrepresented voters about how voting works in King County, such as who is eligible to vote, what is vote-by-mail, and democracy 101.

 - Nonpartisan opportunities for communities to come together and educate themselves about what’s on the ballot.

-- Technical assistance in navigating the voting process, such as helping voters change their address or language preference.
+- Culturally appropriate technical assistance in navigating the voting process, such as helping voters change their address or language preference.

 The Voter Education Fund will provide grants to organizations that work to reduce inequities in voting access in historically marginalized communities including, but not limited to, communities of color, people experiencing homelessness, people with disabilities, limited-English speaking communities, LGBTQ residents, formerly incarcerated individuals and residents in South King County.

 - Are led and staffed by individuals reflecting the ethnic and cultural communities being served.

 - Showcase a history or demonstrated ability to reach and engage members from the communities, especially as it relates to voting access.

 - Have a plan for engaging first time voters, youth of color, people with disabilities, African Americans, Native Americans and historically marginalized communities in South King County.